luym11/hackzurich2019_logi/README.md

-# Handy
+# Wavability

+Wavability converts gestures to input by using computer vision to track users' hands and map these movements to various input commands.

+Forked from [Handy](https://github.com/PierfrancescoSoffritti/handy).
 Handy is a hand detection software written in C++ using OpenCV v3.4.1.
 The software is capable of recognizing hands in an video and of counting the number of lifted fingers.

 ## Software assumptions
 A few assumptions have been made: